rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 <img src="https://raw.githubusercontent.com/rbec276/rbec276.github.io/master/assets/Twitch_Studio_assets/UI_scenes.PNG" alt="Scenes sidebar" width="350">
 </p>

-> Note: To add screen capture to a scene, it must have a Screen Share layer.
+> Note: To add screen capture to a particular scene, the scene must have a Screen Share layer.

 ## Stats Panel
 Notice the stats panel at the top of the screen.
 These metrics will help you monitor your stream quality in real time.
 Check your frame rate, upload speed, and % demand on your CPU.
-You can also see how many viewers are tuning in to your stream and the duration of your streaming session.
+You can also see how many viewers are tuning in to your stream and the duration of your current streaming session.
 Click the padlock icon to remove stats from the panel or drag and drop them in any order.

 <!-- <p align="center">
 <img src="../assets/Twitch_Studio_assets/stats.png" alt="Stats panel" width="800">